Mode testing, critical bandwidth and excess mass: Real data analysis

-In order to compare the results obtained by \citet{IzenSom88} and the ones derived applying the new proposal, two kernel density estimators, with gaussian kernel and critical bandwidths $h_4$ and $h_7$ are depicted in Figure \ref{fig1} (bottom--right panel). \citet{IzenSom88} conclude that seven modes were present, and argued that the stamps could be divided in, first, three groups (pelure paper with mode at 0.072 mm, related with the forged stamps; the medium paper in the point 0.080 mm; and the thick paper at 0.090 mm).
+In order to compare the results obtained by \citet{IzenSom88} and the ones derived applying the new proposal, two kernel density estimators, with critical bandwidths $h_4$ and $h_7$ are depicted in Figure \ref{fig1} (right panel). \citet{IzenSom88} argued that the stamps could be divided first in three groups (pelure paper with mode at 0.072 mm, related with the forged stamps; the medium paper in the point 0.080 mm; and the thick paper at 0.090 mm).
 Given the efforts made in the new issue in 1872 to avoid forged stamps, it seems quite reasonable to assume that the group associated with the pelure paper had disappeared in this new issue.
-In that case, the asymmetry in the first mode using $h_4$ can be attributed to the modifications in the paper made by the manufacturers.
+In that case, the asymmetry in the first group can be attributed to the modifications in the paper made by the manufacturers.
 Also, this first and asymmetric group, justifies the application of non--parametric techniques to determine the number of groups.
-It can be seen, in the Section 7 of \citet{IzenSom88} and in other references using mixtures of gaussian densities to model this data \citep[see, for example,][Ch.
-6]{McLachlan00}, that these parametric techniques have problems capturing this asymmetry, and they always determine that there are two modes in this first part of the density, one near the point 0.07 mm and another one near 0.08 mm.
-For the two modes near the points 0.10 and 0.11 mm, both corresponding to stamps produced in 1872.
-As \citet{IzenSom88} noticed, it seems that the stamps of 1872 were printed on two different paper types, one with the same characteristics as the unwatermarked white wove paper used in the 1868 issue, and a second much thicker paper that disappeared completely by the end of 1872.
-Using this explanation, it seems quite reasonable to think that the two final modes using $h_4$, corresponds with the medium paper and the thick paper in this second block of stamps produced in 1872.
+It can be seen, in the Section 7 of \citet{IzenSom88}, that the parametric techniques (such as the mixture of Gaussian densities) have problems capturing this asymmetry, and they always determine that there are two modes in this first part of the density, one near the point 0.07 mm and another one near 0.08 mm.
+The other groups would correspond with stamps produced in 1872, on there it seems that the stamps of 1872 were printed on two different paper types, one with the same characteristics as the unwatermarked white wove paper used in the 1868 issue, and a second much thicker paper that disappeared completely by the end of 1872.
+Using this explanation, it seems quite reasonable to think that the two final modes using $h_4$, near the points 0.10 and 0.11 mm, correspond to the medium paper and the thick paper in this second block of stamps produced in 1872.
 Finally, for the two minor modes appearing near 0.12 and 0.13 mm, when $h_7$ is used, \citet{IzenSom88} do not find an explanation and they mention that probably they could be artefacts of the estimation procedure.
 This seems to confirm the conclusions obtained with our new procedure.
 The reason of determining more groups than the four obtained with our proposal, seems to be quite similar to that of the model M20 in our simulation study.
-This possible explanation is that the spurious data in the right tail of the last mode are causing the rejection of $H_0$, when SI is used.
+This possible explanation is that the spurious data in the right tail of the last mode are causing the rejection of $H_0$.